trishazdz/petrarchive/abe_notes.md

  rvf-71 line 97 c016v in c015r-c018v - added class 'no-indent' for anamoly case where first 'lg' should NOT be indented

  rvf-126 line 2nd to last line c027r in c027r-c29v - I think this is a typo?
 Second to last line should have pillcrow?

+ rvf 142 c032r - example of where line number in right column is dangerously close to the left column text.
+Should we consider how to handle such situations?

+ rvf 50 line 77 c011r-c011v - Why are lines demarcated every n=7.
+Line 77 shows up in an odd location because of this.